Close

 Knesebeck mine

-The Knesebeck mine belonged to the “Help of Gods” mine, the last ore mine in the Harz, which was closed in 1992.
-Hydropower plants of several generations can be visited in the extensive open-air area – from mechanical to pneumatic and electrical energy use.
-Landmark in the centre of the complex is the 47m high hydrocompressor tower from 1912/13.
-As part of the Upper Harz Water Management, he produced compressed air energy for mining until 1977.
-Today, it is the only surviving one of its kind in the world.
+The Knesebeck mine belonged to the "Hilfe Gottes" mine, the last ore mine in the Harz Mountains, which was closed in 1992.
+The extensive open-air site features hydroelectric power plants from several generations - from mechanical to pneumatic and electrical energy utilisation.
+The landmark at the centre of the complex is the 47m high hydrocompressor tower from 1912/13, which was part of the Upper Harz water management system and generated compressed air energy for the mining industry until 1977.
+Today it is the only one of its kind in the world.

-Artfully bricked sweeping and artificial wheel rooms from the founding period of 1855 and the unusual shaft scaffolding including the conveyor and compressor house from 1923 form a unique World Heritage ensemble.
-The visitor tunnels and the Eichelberg watercourses offer exciting adventures especially for children.
-Mine fans, electric locomotives or diesel-powered special vehicles testify to the great challenge of extracting ore from depths of up to 900m.
+Artfully lined sweeping and artificial wheelhouses from the founding period in 1855 and the unusual shaft frame including the hoisting machine and compressor house from 1923 form a unique World Heritage ensemble.
+The visitor tunnels and the Eichelberg watercourses offer exciting adventures, especially for children.
+Mine fans, electric locomotives and special diesel-powered vehicles bear witness to the great challenge of extracting ore from depths of up to 900 metres.

 Knesebeck mine